-"Angular size is a measure of how large an angle it subtends with your eye at the origin, and is a measure of how big something "seems" from your viewpoint.
-Angular modification 'M' is a numerical factor denoting how much larger the angular size of something appears as seen through a magnifier, compared to the naked eye.
-If a converging lens with focal length f is used a magnifier, the angular magnification is the ratio of the angular size as seen through the magnifier, compared to the angular size as seen through an unaided eye.This is the ratio of the near point (25cm) to the focal length f."
+"The angular size is not the actual size, it is a measure of how large an angle it subtends with your eye at the origin, and is a measure of how big something 'seems' from your viewpoint.
+When a converging lens with a focal length f is used a magnifier, the angular magnification is the ratio of the angular size as seen through the magnifier, compared to the angular size as seen with an unaided eye."

 Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

 "I would like to go over angular magnification if possible."

 "Why the nominal farthest distance for a myopia prescription is positive infinity.
 I understand how it works in regards to the thin lens equation, but the concept itself is puzzling."

 "Could use some discussion on how m and M relate, if at all, and when to distinguish between the two."

 "I have to do some more reading.
 Everything with lens I am having trouble with.
 When is the math coming, I am better at that sort of stuff!"

 In general, a converging lens will produce virtual, upright images located __________ the original object.